treweathers/Java_Developer/README.md

 The `==` operator checks whether `currentFuelLevel` equals `requiredFuelLevel`, producing a `false` result.
 Conversely, the `!=` operator verifies their inequality, returning `true`.

+### 3. Exploring <, >, <=, and >= Operators
+Next, let's examine the less than `(<)`, greater than `(>)`, less than or equal to `(<=)`, and greater than or equal to `(>=)` operators.
+These are primarily used for the comparison of numeric data.
+Suppose you're observing two planets and want to determine which one is closer.
+You can use these operators to find out:

+    int distanceToPlanetA = 5000; // distance in kms
+    int distanceToPlanetB = 3000; // distance in kms

+    boolean isACloser = distanceToPlanetA < distanceToPlanetB;  // this results in 'false' boolean isBCloserOrSame = distanceToPlanetA >= distanceToPlanetB;  // this results in 'true'

+We compared the distances to two planets.
+Our spaceship isn't closer to planet A, thus `isACloser` yields `false`.
+However, the spaceship is closer or at an equal distance to planet B, so `isBCloserOrSame` returns `true`.